Three Breathing Exercises

 Once you develop this technique by practicing it every day, it will be a very useful tool that you will always have with you.
 Use it whenever anything upsetting happens – before you react.
-Use it whenever you are aware of internal tension.
+Use it whenever you are aware of internal tension or stress.
 Use it to help you fall asleep.
 This exercise cannot be recommended too highly.
 Everyone can benefit from it.

 Sit in a comfortable position with the spine straight and head inclined slightly forward.
 Gently close your eyes and take a few deep breaths.
 Then let the breath come naturally without trying to influence it.
 Ideally it will be quiet and slow, but depth and rhythm may vary.

 - To begin the exercise, count “one” to yourself as you exhale.

 - The next time you exhale, count “two,” and so on up to “five.”

 - Then begin a new cycle, counting “one” on the next exhalation.